Kith

 The only place online safe enough to share your real life.

-Post pictures of your kids without wondering who's scraping them to train an image model.
-Share your thoughts without feeding a machine learning algorithm.
+Share your real life without wondering who's watching.
+Post what matters to you without feeding a machine learning algorithm.
 Have a conversation without it being mined for ad targeting data.

 On every other platform, your content is the product.
 It gets analyzed, categorized, and sold — to advertisers, to data brokers, to AI companies.
 You agreed to it in a terms of service document nobody reads.